NRL teams: To'o returns, Madden Broncos' half

 Canterbury Bankstown Bulldogs vs. Manly Warringah Sea Eagles, Accor Stadium, 2pm (AEST)

 Sea Eagles: 1.
 Tolutau Koula 2.
 Jason Saab 3.
 Brad Parker 4.
 Morgan Harper 5.
 Ray Tuaimalo-Vaega 6.
 Jakob Arthur 7.
 Daly Cherry-Evans 8.
 Toafofoa Sipley 9.
 Lachlan Croker 10.
 Sean Keppie 11.
 Haumole Olakau'atu 12.
 Ben Trbojevic 13.
 Jake Trbojevic Bench: 14.
 Gordon Chan Kum Tong 15.
 Kelma Tuilagi 16.
 Aaron Woods 17.
-Ethan Bullemor Reserves: 18.
-Josh Schuster 19.
-Dean Matterson 20.
-Ben Condon 21.
-Samuela Fainu 22.
-Reuben Garrick
+Ethan Bullemor Reserves: 19.
+Dean Matterson

 Verdict: The Bulldogs put in a much better effort last week, but the Raiders weren't exactly at their best.
 The Sea Eagles put up a good fight against the Warriors, before falling away.
 The Eagles' season is now over and it might be a challenge to get up for this clash, while the Bulldogs are looking to finish off their terrible season on a high.
 Still, how can you tip them?